bonitasoft/bonita-doc/md/layout-development.md

 There is an example of layout in Bonita Portal, "Bonita Layout", that can be found in the Administrator "Resources" section.
 It is made of three containers:
 - layout-header
-            Comes with the living application menu widget to display the navigation of your application.
+            Comes with the links to the user modal and the applications modal, and the living application menu widget to display the navigation of your application.
 - layout-content
             Comes with the living application iframe widget to display pages or forms of your application.
 - layout-footer